 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Tok has relatively fewer families with younger children, and/or college students.
 Combined, this makes Tok a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Compared to the rest of the country, citizens of Tok spend much less time in their cars: on average, their commute to work is only 15.47 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Tok is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Tok does not have a public transit system used by locals to get to and from work.